NorthernWidget-Skunkworks/Project-Walrus/README.md

 ### Wiring to logger

 Pass the cable through the housing to the logger, ideally using a cable gland that you can tighten.
-Attach:
+Follow the table in the [Wiring and pinout](#Wiring-and-pinout) section to attach individual wires to the appropriate pins on the data logger and (if needed) RS-485 converter.
+In bulleted-list form, with colors given for [Alpha Wire 5004C](https://www.digikey.com/product-detail/en/alpha-wire/5004C-SL001/5004CSL001-ND/484976):

+### Power

+**In all cases, attach power wires to pins as follows:**
-* V- to GND or V-
+* V- to GND or V- (**black**)
-* V+ to a positive voltage source between 3.3 and 5 V
+* V+ to a positive voltage source between 3.3 and 5 V (**red**)

+#### Data

+##### I2C

-If using the sensor in I2C mode, simply attach:
+**If using the sensor in I2C mode, attach the signal wires as follows:**
-* SIG1 to SDA
+* SIG1 to SDA (**brown**)
-* SIG2 to SCL
+* SIG2 to SCL (**orange**)

+##### RS-485

-If using the sensor in RS-485 mode, attach the components as follows:
+**If using the sensor in RS-485 mode, attach the signal wires to the Longbow Backpack as follows**:
->> @bschulz1701: which is A and B in terms Rx/Tx +/- on the Longbow? <<
+* SIG1 to A (+) (**brown**)
+* SIG2 to B (-) (**orange**)
+(You may use another RS-485 converter, in which case the wiring is up to you!)

-Then use another set of four wires to connect the Longbow to the logger:
+**Then use another set of four wires to connect the Longbow to the logger:**
 * GND to GND
 * Vin to a 3.3 to 5 V power source
 * SDA to SDA
 * SCL to SCL

-Ensure that the cable is appropriately strain relieved.
+We recommend [Pololu's pre-crimped wires](https://www.pololu.com/category/71/wires-with-pre-crimped-terminals) for this with a male terminal, as it ensures that you can have these four wires in the proper order for both the Walrus and the data logger.
+For this reason, Northern Widget data loggers always have these four pins in the order:
+* GND
+* V+
+* SDA
+* SCL

 >> Link to Margay / Resnik for more information on building logger housing <<

+## Deployment

+Pre-deployment check:
+* Ensure that the cable is appropriately strain relieved on the logger end (the screw plug or epoxy, depending on model, handles this on the sensor end).
+* Check cable for nicks or tears; replace if needed.
+* Ensure that the unit functions properly and gives good readings in the lab
+* Check that you have programmed the desired reading duration
+* Ensure that the transducer for your Walrus functions over the desired pressure range

-Once this is done, you can deploy your sensor in the river, lake, or atmosphere that you hope to measure.
+Once you are ready, you can deploy your sensor in the river, lake, or atmosphere that you hope to measure.
 Remember that you must correct all pressure measuremennts for barometric pressure in order to recover a water level.
 If the water is saline or heavily sediment laden, you must know the salinity or sediment-adjusted density as well.

 <br>